-- 1. Review and summary of housing need, housing studies, and housing trends pertaining to housing need and demand; - 2.
-Review of the benefits of pursuing TOD in urbanized areas and the mapping of TOD areas statewide; - 3.
-Review and summary of housing needs and housing capacity contained in county plans related to TOD areas; - 4.
-High-level assessment of housing development potential within or in proximity to these TOD areas, focused initially on identified TOD projects; and - 5.
-Development of recommendations for actions to promote and preserve affordable housing in TOD areas.
+- (1) review and summary of housing need, housing studies, and housing trends pertaining to housing need and demand; - (2) review of the benefits of pursuing TOD in urbanized areas and the mapping of TOD areas statewide; - (3) review and summary of housing needs and housing capacity contained in county plans related to TOD areas; - (4) high-level assessment of housing development potential within or in proximity to these TOD areas, focused initially on identified TOD projects; and - (5) development of recommendations for actions to promote and preserve affordable housing in TOD areas.

 The report concluded that housing needs can best be met through a coordinated investment strategy based on increasing residential density and public investment in affordable housing and infrastructure capacity in TOD areas statewide.
-In one key example, OPSD identified as many as 77 public schools comprising 1,205 acres within TOD areas statewide that could potentially site teacher and staff housing.
+In one key example, OPSD identified as many as 77 public schools comprising 1,205 acres within TOD areas statewide could potentially site teacher and staff housing.
 Related work being done by the School Facilities Authority (SFA) pursuant to Act 172 will explore how the co-location of teacher and staff housing might be pursued-and appropriate housing site area and density for public school campus types-to realize the housing potential of public school campuses in TOD areas.
 A preliminary estimate by SFA staff is that at least 20% of the 1,200 acres of public school lands could accommodate teacher and staff housing.
 While not all school sites could accommodate housing, a quick scan of national examples of teacher housing projects completed or planned had housing yields ranging from 20 to 106 units per acre.

 East Kapolei Infrastructure Implementation Master Plan.
-HCDA received an appropriation of \$500,000 for the preparation of the master plan, which will be transferred to OPSD to undertake the project.
 OPSD and partnering agencies will be working to identify public and private backbone infrastructure improvements required to support the full build-out of TOD in the East Kapolei area adjacent to the three Skyline Stations.
 OPSD will be the project lead.
-An RFP was issued in September 2023.
+An RFP was issued in October 2023.
 The project is expected to start in early 2024 and will take approximately twenty-four (24) months to complete.
 The funds from the project were delegated from the Hawai'i Community Development Authority.